miguel-martinez-6661/mobile-points-challenge/README.md

 # mobile-points-challenge
-Simple app that get data from an endpoint and display it.
+Simple application that gets data from an endpoint and displays it.

 ## Screenshots
-1. Platform Examples
+1. Platform Examples (were taken from devices with different resolutions).

 <table>
 <tr>